 Just like an aging car needs more TLC and maintenance to keep it running optimally, so does our aging body.
 Focusing on balancing becomes more of a necessity to maintain and strengthen our “balance muscle” so that we can remain steady on our feet.
 Here are 4 ways to help keep you upright as you age.

-Strength training is another important component of maintenance to guard against loss of physical strength and bone density.
+Strength training is another important component in the ability to balance with age.
+This training helps with guard against loss of physical strength and bone density.
 I have added yoga with weights to my routine for this very reason along with brisk walking a few times a week.

 Although we still need basic conditioning, strength training, and a healthy mind-body practice, we also need to do some maintenance work.

-Simple exercises can help preserve and improve your balance if you have balance problems that are not tied to an illness, medication, or other specific cause.
+Simple exercises can help preserve and improve your ability to balance with age when balance problems that are not due to an illness, medication, or other specific cause.